-1.7 All comments received were initially electronically sorted (known as 'tagging'), classifying the content of the comment against the part or parts of the Local Plan to which they related to and categorised whether it was a support, object or general observation.
-The process allowed multiple tags - for instance if someone objected to one policy but supported another, the comment was able to registered against the both of the different views.
+- 1.28 All comments received were initially electronically sorted (known as 'tagging'), classifying the content of the comment against the part or parts of the Local Plan to which they related (which inevitably needed some degree of judgement where this was not explicitly stated) and categorised whether it was a support, object or general observation (where this was ambiguous, it was recorded as 'general observation').
+The process allowed multiple tags for instance if someone objected to one policy but supported another, the comment could be registered accurately against both policies. - 1.29 A number of duplicate comments were submitted, for instance with identical comments from the same respondent being submitted via both email and letter.
+In such circumstance comments were counted once and duplicates were removed.